dsibilly/yewdar/backgrounds.md

 ### Hol Khozet

-The expansive southern jungles of Osenia, Hol Khozet extends for hundreds of miles from the south border of Laurentia to the Horn of Reis at the tip of the continent.
-The jungles are deadly, filled with predatory and poisonous flora and fauna that will outright kill the ignorant, unprepared or unwary.
+In the expansive southern jungles of Osenia, Hol Khozet extends for hundreds of miles from the south border of Laurentia to the Horn of Reis at the tip of the continent.
+The jungles are deadly, filled with predatory and poisonous flora and fauna that will outright kill the ignorant, the unprepared, and the unwary.
 The orcs evolved in this humid crucible, and from it they draw their legendary strength and tenacity.
 The most notable single feature of this region is Khozet Tharn, a large freshwater lake in the northern jungle.
 It is home to a variety of marine life as well as the only neutral ground in orcish society.
 Killing anything but game on its shores is taboo.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |